graphql/graphql-spec/rfcs/InputUnion.md

   * 🚫 Parsers will not recognize the `inputunion` keyword
 * [N. Existing code generated tooling is backwards compatible with Introspection additions][criteria-n]
   * ❔ Not evaluated
+* [O. Unconstrained combination of input types to unions][criteria-o]
+  * 🚫 Input types with similar fields may not be able to be combined without breaking changes

 ## 💡 5.
 One Of (Tagged Union)